 These spoofed sites are created simply to host display ads and collect the payout from clicks channelled through them, usually from bots or click farms.
 In fact, on many of these spoof sites, human eyes may rarely see the content let alone the ads.

 When a site is submitted to Adsense, Google will manually verify the quality before approving it to host banner ads.
 In truth, getting your site submitted to Adsense isn’t difficult.
 You just need to present a website that looks half decent and is made for human usage, with sufficient content on it.

 All sites submitted to Google’s Adsense program are verified by real live humans to make sure they have decent load times, are readable by human eyes and are generally functional.
 In short, Google just need to see that your website is a real working website.

 However, one of the key complaints is that it’s pretty easy for an unscrupulous webmaster to create a website that looks the part.
 In fact, in one article, a marketer looking at over 48,000 Adsense sites estimated that around 90% of them are fake.

-Google have recently tried to remedy this with ads.txt , which allows marketers to specify who displays their ads.
-But this has brought more problems, which we will look at in another article soon.
+An industry wide initiative has recently tried to remedy this with ads.txt , which allows marketers to specify who displays their ads.
+Although effective in some ways, ads.txt has created new problems, which you can read about here.